Nemeas/Numbers/README.md

 # Numbers

-A android game inspired by one of the minigames inside the awsome app Peak.
+A android game inspired by the game LowPop in the app Peek.